Welcome to today's edition of the Rush 24-7 podcast.

 But let me give you my theory, because it is a good question.

-Let me also remind you that when any number of events have taken place that you thought might be the tipping point that would cause low information people to alter their thinking on Obama.
+Let me also remind you that when any number of events have taken place that you thought might be the tipping point that would cause low-information people to alter their thinking on Obama, maybe the bloom is off the rose.

 I said, folks, it isn't going to be a major event.

-It's going to be something like Obama dissing Justin Timberlake's latest CD and uh ticking off the low information crowd.
+It's going to be something like Obama dissing Justin Timberlake's latest CD and ticking off the low information crowd.

-It's IRS thing may be it.
+This IRS thing may be it.

 I don't know.

-It's it's too soon to tell.
+It's too soon to tell.

-But I'm going to tell you, I was as amazed as you were that, because look, you know and I know that the objective of the Democrat Party, the objective of the Republican establishment, the objective of the media is to wipe us out in a political sense.
+But I'm going to tell you, I was as amazed as you were that, because look, you know, and I know that the objective of the Democrat Party, the objective of the Republican establishment, the objective of the media is to wipe us out in a political sense.

 Their objective is to neuter all conservative opposition.